FLAIR-THU/VFLAIR/README.md

 5. Prepare your own model in `/model_parameters` as pickle files.
 Simply use `pickle.dump(your_net, open('<YourPath>/<YourModel>.pkl','wb'))` to save your model and use `your_net = pickle.load(open('<YourPath>/<YourModel>.pkl',"rb"))` to load it.
 6. Add the name of your attack(defense) method to `/src/configs/basic_configs.json` file and set the value to `1` if you want it in your evaluation. -->

+# Three.
+Datasets
+In VFLow, we defaultly provide several dataset that are oftenly used under VFL setting.
+As the origianl dataset is not provided along with the codebase, all the dataset provided and guidance on how to achieve these datasets are listed below.

+Defaultly, datasets used are stored under directory `../../share_dataset/`.

+1. Image Dataset
+    1. MNIST
+        * Loaded from torchvision, `torchvision.datasets.MNIST('~/.torch', download=True)`
+    2. CIFAR10
+        * By default, the data are stored under directory `../../share_dataset/cifar-10-batches-py/`.
+        * Loaded from torchvision, `torchvision.datasets.CIFAR10('<you_directory>', download=True)`
+    3. CIFAR100
+        * By default, the data are stored under directory `../../share_dataset/cifar-100-python/`.
+        * Loaded from torchvision, `torchvision.datasets.CIFAR100('<you_directory>', download=True)`
+2. Graph Dataset
+    1. Cora
+        * By default, the data are stored under directory `../../share_dataset/Cora/`.
+        * We use the dataset provided by [link](https://github.com/hgh0545/Graph-Fraudster) for Cora.
+3. Tabular Dataset
+    1. Breast Cancer
+        * @zixuan
+    2. Diabetes
+        * @zixuan
+    3. Adult Income
+        * @zixuan
+    4. Cretio
+        * By default, the data are stored under directory `../../share_dataset/Criteo/`.
+        * Download `tain.txt` from [kaggle-link](https://www.kaggle.com/datasets/mrkmakr/criteo-dataset) and run `python /src/dataset/criteo_preprocess.py` to create `criteo.csv` in `../../share_dataset/Criteo/`.
+4. Text Dataset
+    1. News20
+        * @zixuan
+5. Multi-modal Dataset
+    1. NUS-WIDE
+        * By default, the data are stored under directory `../../share_dataset/NUS_WIDE/`.
+        * Download from [link](https://lms.comp.nus.edu.sg/wp-content/uploads/2019/research/nuswide/NUS-WIDE.html), only `Groundtruth, Low_level_Features, NUS_WIDE_Tags, NUS_WIDE-urls` are needed in this project.